paintmr/mint-store-react/README.md

 The newly added comment object is stored in redux/modules/entities/comments.

 When the comment has been stored, a success message pops out.

+## Purchase page

+When the user clicks the two buy buttons on the ProductDetails page, she is directed to the Purchase page.

+When the user has placed orders, a dialog pops out to show the success.

+When the user clicks the word 'my orders', she is directed to the UserCenter page to vew her orders including the newly-added ones.